hallski/MogKit/README.md

     })
 ]);

-[[self.textField.rac_textSignal transform:add100ToIntValuesAndFormatAsCurrency] subscribeNext:^(id x) {
+[[textField.rac_textSignal transform:add100ToIntValuesAndFormatAsCurrency] subscribeNext:^(id x) {
     NSLog(@"Number plus 100 = %@", x);
 }];

 ```

-The transducer can then be reused in any other transformation, and is not tied to `RACStream`.
+The transducer can then be reused in any other transformation, and is not even tied to `RACStream`.

 ## Installation